 Jobs are being outsourced due to cheaper labor and the internet, which makes the transfer of skills much easier.
 Costs for real estate, tuition, food, and gas are rising much faster than wage growth.
 What is a young person supposed to do to get ahead except tell themselves hard truths?

 But after witnessing with my own eyes how every single one of my neighbors over the past 10 years was able to get ahead thanks to the help of their parents, I am no longer as concerned!
 The godfather of my old block has a multi-unit building that generates over $300,000 a year in rent.
 He said his daughter will inherit the building when he passes.
 Lucky her.

 My parents provided an incredible foundation for me to learn and grow.
 I remember my father introducing me to many of his business connections in order to try and help me get a job.
-In the end, I went my own way, but that’s only because my parents gave me the educational opportunities in order to do my own thing.
+In the end, I went my own way.
+But I did so only because my parents gave me the educational opportunities in order to do my own thing.

 One thing that kept me going during the most brutal times in finance was knowing I could always go back to Hawaii and live for free in a home my grandfather purchased 60+ years ago.
 Hawaii was my backup plan that I almost executed after 9/11 happened.
-Just knowing that I wouldn’t fall into the abyss provided me motivation to take some risks.
+Even though I don’t expect an inheritance or a generational wealth transfer from them, just knowing that I wouldn’t fall into the abyss provided me motivation to take some risks.

 The next time the media says Americans are in financial disarray, don’t believe them.
-A massive generational wealth transfer is under way to all those deserving and undeserving alike.
+There is roughly $30 TRILLION dollars getting passed down over the next 15-30 years, according to government estimates and independent research houses like Impact Assets.
+Talk about a massive generational wealth transfer.
 The average American inheritance is $180,000 and will just continue to grow over time.